Bob Schul: Injuries and retirement

 After returning home, Schul's knee was hurting and he could not run for four months.
 Using a YMCA pool and stationary bicycle throughout the winter, he resumed running in March 1965.

 With only three months of training, Schul won the US Championship again in 1965, this time over three miles again, setting a new American record of 13:10.4.
 He stated afterward, "it was the toughest race I ran and won."
 Schul never managed to regain his 1964 level again, though he did run personal bests over the metric distances of 1500 meters (3:40.7) and 3000 meters (7:59.9) in Europe.

 In August 1965, Schul's knee began hurting again and he decided to retire.
 He resumed training in 1967 for fitness purposes and this led him to the 1968 Olympic trials at South Lake Tahoe.
 With numerous injuries and limited training, he still managed to place fifth in the final.
 In that final, he had an asthma attack after a few laps and struggled throughout, fainting as he crossed the finish line.

 In 1971, for one year, Schul served as the national coach for Malaysia and then moved back to the U.S., re-settling in Ohio.
 In his spare time he continued to train club athletes.
-In 1978, the Air Force sent all their top distance runners to Wright Patterson Air Force Base to train under Schul.
+In 1978, the Air Force sent all their top distance runners to Wright Patterson Air Force Base in Ohio to train under Schul.
 After a year of training, many of the athletes reduced their times enough to compete in National events.
 Schul himself participated in road races along with his club athletes until the age of sixty, when his right leg and back problems prevented further racing.
 Along the way, Schul became a top masters runner (33.55 for 10,000 m and 76:00 for half marathon at age fifty; 17:56 for 5,000 m at age 60).
 In October 2007, Schul had his right hip replaced.

 Schul was employed at Wright State University in Dayton, Ohio, as its men's and women's cross country and track coaches from 1996 to 2007.

+Death

+Schul died in Middletown, Ohio on June 16, 2024, at the age of 86.